 Walking Around Vienna in December

 A walking tour in Vienna is a must, especially since many key attractions are within walking distance of each other.
 The city is pedestrian-friendly, with plenty of well-maintained sidewalks.
+Wear warm shoes and watch for icy patches in winter.
 In December, the festive decorations make exploring the charming streets on foot even more enjoyable.

 Car Rentals in Vienna